 Tempo training session

-A tempo is running at a pace that you can sustain for a set period of time, as I have explained in a previous tempo training article, you need to be conversational while running a tempo.
+A tempo is running at a pace that you can sustain for a set period of time, as I have explained in a previous article, you need to be conversational while running a tempo.
 It won’t be the hardest session you’ll do in the marathon build up and you’ll find they get easier as the weeks go on.
 The idea is that you get your energy systems more efficient at running at ‘pace’.
 The length of the tempos will increase as well as the pace, and I think the most you should be running would be around 12-15 miles (or approximately 19-24km).

 The speed session of the week can include a whole host of sessions and the idea of these is to make marathon race pace feel more comfortable.
 If you are used to running faster than 6:50 per mile, a marathon should feel like a jog!
-As I said there are a number of different sessions you can do, examples include 6 x 1 mile at 6min mile pace, 10 x 800m, 8 x 1000m, 5 x 2 miles.
+There are a number of different sessions you can do, examples include 6 x 1 mile at 6min mile pace, 10 x 800m, 8 x 1000m, 5 x 2 miles.
 As you can start to see they are all short sharp sessions that get you running much quicker than at any other time.

 The long run